tralpha/spotify-project/docs/data-cleaning.md

 3. A list that maps songs to playlists
 4. A list that maps duplicate songs to playlists

 The fourt data structure was added after we conducted the EDA.
 During the EDA we found out that a playlist can contain duplicate songs.
 Although this may make sense for someone that is creating a playlist we feel that it does not make sense for a suggestion engine.
 Suggesting something that has already been played feels like cheating.
-We put all the duplicates into the last data structure, that way we could see how many duplicates there were.
+We put all the duplicates into the last data structure, that way we could see how many duplicates there were and easily exclude them from further processing.

 ```python
 playlists = list()